thmansaleh/test-aqary/README.md

-# Next.js Blog with Comments
+# Next.js Blog App  For Aqary Test

 This is a Next.js project that demonstrates fetching and displaying blog posts along with their comments.
 The project uses TypeScript and Material-UI for the user interface.